gpetuhov/AndroidInterview/README.md

 * Can I access data in another application's content provider via intent?
 (No, use ContentResolver instead)
 * Activity launch modes
 * What is a broadcast receiver?
+* RecyclerView: when onCreateViewHolder and onBindViewHolder are called?

 ## Gradle
 * What to do, if external dependency is not found?
 (Add appropriate repository into: allprojects { repositories {...} })